 This is where integrating your lead capture tech with your marketing automation platform is a huge advantage.
 As leads are collected, they can be instantly synced, triggering a pre-built nurture sequence while the event is still fresh in their mind.

-Simple Framework for Better Follow-Up:
+A Simple Framework for Better Follow-Up

 - Be Immediate: Aim to send your first follow-up within 24 hours.
 The goal is to reconnect while the memory of the event is still strong.